-Mary House volunteers provide basic overnight hospitality to women and families visiting inmates at FCI Oxford.
+Mary House volunteers provide basic overnight hospitality to women and children visiting inmates at FCI Oxford.
 The house is an older farmhouse located about halfway between FCI Oxford and the town of Wisconsin Dells.
 Four bedrooms, two bathrooms, a play area and dining area are available to guests.
 The house is open by reservation for weekend visiting at the prison, subject to the availability of volunteers.
 Mary House is usually closed between 8AM and 3P,M while the visiting room is open at FCI Oxford.
 Dinner and breakfast are available as is limited transportation to and from FCI Oxford for families who have not arrived by car.
 Transportation must be arranged by reservation.
-Because the space in Mary House is shared by visiting families we are limited to serving women, children and families, and are not able to accommodate single men.
+Because the space in Mary House is shared by visiting families we are limited to serving women and children.

 If you are planning to visit someone at FCI Oxford and want to stay at Mary House please check availability and make a reservation before purchasing travel tickets.
 Mary House has limited space and is staffed completely by volunteers, so space is not always available.